 - Save the configuration changes, and go to the General tab in your Archer instance.
 Scroll down to the Search Index section.

 - Next to Elasticsearch, check the box labeled Check this flag to use Elasticsearch as a search data source.

 - Select the Indexing Server from the dropdown and the cluster you just added.
 This indexing server will be the server running the Archer Indexing Service, not the Elasticsearch server.

 - Check the Enable Authentication box only if you are securing your Elasticsearch Cluster with something like X-pack or Search Guard.
 Out of the box, it is not enabled and it is not required here.

-- Click Save and you will be prompted to rebuild the index.
+- Click Save and you are prompted to rebuild the index.

-- Press the Rebuild Elasticsearch index button which is located in the top right hand corner of the screen.
+- Press the Rebuild Elasticsearch index button which is located in the upper right-hand corner of the screen.

 Click the report link to the right of the Rebuild Elasticsearch Index button to see the progress.